 |05||Finish in the top 50% of age group, males and overall||No (20/34); No (86/140); Yes (169/386)|

-Post-race activities included hanging with Ben, Jess, Jeff, and Jenny before they hit the road, purchasing a jacket in Down Wind Sports to protect against possible hypothermia (poor planning on my part to not use the bag check in facility), meeting dear friend Bugsy in Blackrocks Brewery, a maiden meal at The Third Street Bagel (thank you, Bugsy, for the recommendation) that involved a generous discussion about future of supercomputing with Dave, Dawn and Hillary, and some time in Case de Graci with Sam before heading back to Houghton — with a maiden pit stop in Jasper Ridge Brewery to enjoy a pint of blueberry beer off the tap (thanks to Nils for introducing this beverage many a moons ago).
+Post-race activities included hanging with Ben, Jess, Jeff and Jenny before they hit the road, purchasing a jacket in Down Wind Sports to protect against possible hypothermia (poor planning on my part to not use the bag check in facility), meeting dear friend Bugsy in Blackrocks Brewery, a maiden meal at The Third Street Bagel (thank you, Bugsy, for the recommendation) that involved a generous discussion about future of supercomputing with Dave, Dawn and Hillary (none of whom I had met before), and some time in Case de Graci with Sam before heading back to Houghton — with a maiden pit stop in Jasper Ridge Brewery to enjoy a pint of blueberry beer off the tap (thanks to Nils for introducing this beverage many a moons ago).

 With the elusive dream of sub 10:00 min/mile pace now a reality, and with no scheduled races in all of September, I hope make time to further streamline my eating and sleeping habits, and longer core and stability workouts.
 Next event, of similar or any distance, is the Mt.
 Bohemia Trail Running Festival in first weekend of October — and given the nature of this event, I might be ill-served to expect another PR.
 But hopefully, as the Ragnar Relay and Isle Royale National Park runs did for this event, Mt.
 Bohemia Trail Running Festival will help prepare my legs for the Detroit Free Press Half Marathon two weeks later, and Madison Half Marathon three further weeks down the road to end the 2014 running season.

 Praise be to the Good Lord, and thanks be to